ginatcacenco/Proiect-Practic-TM/README.md

 ## 2.3 Test design
 * Functional test cases will be created in Zephyr Squad
 * GUI test cases will be created in Zephyr Squad
-* API test cases will be created in Postman
 * The test design techniques used for generating test cases are: equivalence partitioning, boundary value analysis.

 ## 2.4 Test implementation